julianandrews/workout-routine/notes.md

 - Lower Body
     - Currently: Bulgarian Split squats
     - Next: Glute hypertrophy
+        - Once I'm good on split squats, the current plan is to reduce volume to maintenance and then add in some hip thrusts as my new lower body strength and mobility driver.
 - Mobility & Skill work
     - Currently: ankle mobilty push
     - Eventually: